TheEdward162/dotfiles/nvidia/README.md

 blacklist nouveau
 ```

+You might also need to remove the `xorg-video-drivers` package in case you have it installed (see issue [#1](https://github.com/TheEdward162/dotfiles/issues/1)).
+Alternatively, you can try adding `export VK_ICD_FILENAMES=/usr/share/vulkan/icd.d/nvidia_icd.json` to your nvidia `.xinitrc`.

 Note: I've had problems where the GPU was sometimes on even though the drivers were not loaded, a simple workaround is to run the `off.sh` script at boot.

-Another note: D-FL4K has reported that after following these steps, they couldn't run openGL.
-A possible fix appears to `export VK_ICD_FILENAMES=/usr/share/vulkan/icd.d/nvidia_icd.json` in your `.xinitrc`.

 ### TL;DR
 If you don't want to change any paths or scripts: